Mon–Fri 9am–6pm

 Defaults

-Utility and telecoms defaults are treated less severely than financial defaults.
+Utility and telecoms defaults treated less severely than financial defaults.
+Single satisfied default 12+ months: most specialist lenders accept.

 IVAs